 Life After Marist: Information and Forms

-There are 6 credits in your major designated as "Life after Marist, Personalize Your Major," or as seen on your degree audit "Fieldwork/Research/Focused Electives."
-The faculty would like you to use these 6 credits for fieldwork or research.
-For most students, completing this requirement entirely by doing fieldwork (internships), or doing a combination of fieldwork and independent research will be the best way to prepare for the workforce and/or graduate school.
+There are 6 credits in your major designated as "Life after Marist, Personalize Your Major," or as seen on your degree audit "Internship/Research/Focused Electives."
+The faculty would like you to use these 6 credits for internships or research.
+For most students, completing this requirement entirely by doing internships, or doing a combination of internships and independent research will be the best way to prepare for the workforce and/or graduate school.
 However, we are willing to consider your using these 6 credits to take more psychology classes - but you must provide a good reason for this choice.
 Below is more information about each of these options.

-It is recommended that psychology majors fulfill their "Life After Marist" credits through 2 3-credit fieldwork experiences.
+It is recommended that psychology majors fulfill their "Life After Marist" credits through 2 3-credit internship experiences.
 Under the supervision of both a faculty supervisor and field professional, students take the theories and principles learned in the classroom and apply them to their work in a field setting.
 Students acquire knowledge and new skills while providing service to the community.
 The field experience facilitates awareness of the working world and helps students with their career development.
-Students have the option of taking Fieldwork/Internship I during their junior year or during their senior year.
-If students choose to complete their Life After Marist requirement by doing 6 credits of fieldwork, they may take 2 3-credit Fieldwork courses concurrently or across separate semesters.
+Students have the option of taking Internship I during their junior year or during their senior year.
+If students choose to complete their Life After Marist requirement by doing 6 credits of internships, they may take 2 3-credit internship courses concurrently or across separate semesters.

 Students can fulfill their "Life After Marist" credits by completing a supervised research project (PSYC 485: 3 credits) or independent study (1-3 credits) based on a research proposal.
 Working closely with a faculty member of their choosing, students take the lead on conducting a literature review on a research question they propose, creating a research design, and then collecting, analyzing, and interpreting data.
 These projects are often presented within the Marist community and at regional conferences (e.g., Eastern Psychological Association Annual Conference).